 Don’t Let These Myths Stop You From Donating Blood

-Blood donation provides a lifesaving gift.
+Donating blood provides a lifesaving gift.
 It’s a simple thing to do and can make a big difference in the lives of others.
-Although an estimated 38 percent of the U.S. population is eligible to donate blood at any given time, less than 10 percent of those eligible actually donate, according to the American Red Cross.
+Although an estimated 38% of the U.S. population is eligible to donate blood at any given time, less than 10% of those eligible actually donate, according to the American Red Cross.
 Many people don’t give blood due to misconceptions about the risks involved or their eligibility to donate.

-Here are five common myths about donating blood—and the facts:
+Here are 5 common myths about donating blood – and the real facts:

 Fact: The only pain you’ll feel is the quick prick of the needle when it is inserted.
 The area may be slightly sore afterwards, but any discomfort you feel is minor compared to the good you’ll do by giving the gift of blood.

-Myth #2: If I donate blood, I won’t have enough left in my own body.
+Myth No. 2: If I donate blood, I won’t have enough left in my own body.

 Fact: When you donate blood, only about 1 pint of blood is collected.
 The average adult has approximately 10 pints of blood, and after donating, your body makes new blood to replenish what is lost.
 If you drink enough liquids, your body will replace lost fluids within a few hours.
 It will take a few days to replace all of your red and white blood cells.

-Myth #3: I can contract HIV or other infections if I donate blood.
+Myth No. 3: I can contract HIV or other infections if I donate blood.

 Fact: A new sterile needle is used each time someone donates blood and is then immediately discarded.
 Strict procedures and the use of sterile equipment make it highly unlikely that you’ll develop an infection of any kind.

-Myth #4: I can’t give blood because I have high cholesterol or high blood pressure.
+Myth No. 4: I can’t give blood because I have high cholesterol or high blood pressure.

 Fact: Having high cholesterol does not disqualify you from donating blood, as long as you are otherwise healthy.
 You can also give blood as long as your blood pressure is under 180/100 at the time of your blood donation.

-Myth #5: I can’t give blood because I take medication.
+Myth No. 5: I can’t give blood because I take medication.